Shashwat1956/Car-Management-System/README.md

   <li><b>Register Your Car: </b>Allows users to register their car by providing details such as the date, car number, and model number.</li>

-Register Your Car: Allows users to register their car by providing details such as the date, car number, and model number.
 - **Check the Details:** Users can check the registered details of their car.
 - **Services:**
   - Car Wash